 Dance majors are prepared for careers in education, private studio teaching, arts administration, and graduate study.
 Recent graduates teach in the schools, own and operate studios, are pursuing graduate degrees, and are actively producing their work.
-Likewise, Theatre majors are prepared for careers in education, further graduate studies, performance, design, or directing.
-Recent graduates are studying for their Master of Fine Arts degrees, teaching in the public schools, and pursuing careers in professional theatre.

-Dance Studies Major
+Dance Major

-The major in Dance Studies focuses students' curriculum through a capstone experience in Private Studio Teaching, Dance Education, or Dance Research.
+The major in Dance focuses students' curriculum through a capstone experience in Private Studio Teaching, Dance Education, or Senior Portfolio.
 Students who pursue the optional K-12 License will be prepared as candidates for North Carolina K-12 licensure; see specific requirements in the teacher education section of this catalogue.